CollaborativeRoboticsLab/capabilities2/readme.md

 ## Using Capabilities package (Development and Deployment)

 The current package has been tested on Ubuntu and ROS2 Rolling and Jazzy.
+[More information](./docs/readme.md)

 ### Basic setup